0:00

 Promises

-• We will embrace diversity and champion inclusion.
+• We embrace diversity and champion inclusion.

 Group work sessions: